TuftsRT/sphinx-to-branch/README.md

 - `remove-items`

   - Newline-delimited list of glob patterns to delete from the destination branch before building.
 Ignored if destination branch set to be cleared.
   - Default: `""`

-- `source-directory`

-  - Directory on source branch containing documentation source files.
-Defaults to repository root.
-  - Default: `""`

-- `destination-directory`

-  - Directory on destination branch to push the built documentation to.
-Defaults to repository root.
-  - Default: `""`

 - `environment-file`